 - Tying long branches – Plants that have long, pliable branches will need to remain tied to the support in order to stay in place.
 To train these types of plants, gently press the stem against the support, and tie it on using twine, garden twist ties or flexible plant ties.

 In either case, be sure to tie them very loosely, you don’t want the ties to strangle or cut into the vines as they grow thicker.
 If you’re concerned, you can use plant clips, which clip on very loosley to prevent damage.
+Learn all about how to train vines on a trellis here.

 When you garden in containerized vertical structures like wall pockets, towers, or living art, the struggle of dealing with weeds basically becomes non-existent.
 But caring for vertical gardens growing in the ground, it’s a whole different ball game.